claucia/claucia.github.io/content/portfolio/faq-accordion-card/index.md

 > - See hover states for all interactive elements on the page;
 > - Hide/show the answer to a question when the question gets clicked.

 The styles were written using SCSS.
-I reckon the font size is a bit too small, but I've attemted to follow the design as much as possible.
+I reckon the font size is a bit too small, but I've attempted to follow the design as much as possible.

 Theres's a tiny bit of JavaScript to show/hide the content of the answers.